-The fellowship program is organized in English and French, tailored to the needs of your country, and your individual experience in infrastructure procurement and delivery.
-The intensive coursework in infrastructure procurement is coupled with up to two-months placement in a private sector company and/or a multilateral development bank’s infrastructure team.
-We will also provide you the opportunity to demonstrate to your peers that your abilities are aligned with international PPP best practices by earning the APMG Certification CP3P.
+Organized in English, the intensive coursework in infrastructure procurement is coupled with a placement in a private sector company and/or a development bank’s infrastructure team.
+Moreover, the fellows have the opportunity to demonstrate to their peers that their abilities are aligned with international PPP best practices by earning the APMG Certification CP3P.

 For any inquiries, should you please contact firstname.lastname@example.org

 The fellows are selected after a three-stage recruitment process :

 - Pre-recorded personal statement;

 - Live interview with members of the Foundation.

 The AIFP will provide participating civil servants with tailored training by academic experts and infrastructure professionals, as well as give them an opportunity to undertake ‘hands-on’ learning in a private sector Sponsor Organization.

 They will also join a network of practitioners across Africa and globally, to facilitate the exchange of knowledge, insight, technical expertise and on-the-ground experience between infrastructure market participants, in both the public and private sectors.